Blog

 Benchmarking is the process of measuring, reporting, and assessing a building’s energy usage data.
 The regulations have established benchmarking and reporting requirements for building owners, tenants, electric and gas companies, and district energy providers.
 Technical Manual TM 24-01 [PDF] includes a list of spaces for which energy use should be excluded during benchmarking.

-Third-party verification of data is also required in certain intervals.
-This means an independent, qualified individual must review and confirm the accuracy of the building’s benchmarking and energy usage data to ensure quality.
+Third-party verification of benchmarking data is also required at certain intervals.
+This means that an independent, qualified individual must review and confirm the accuracy of the building’s benchmarking and energy usage data to ensure quality.

 The technical manual also establishes approved qualifications of third-party verifiers for benchmarking.
+MDE approved additional credentials in January 2026; the complete list can be found in the updated Benchmarking Guide v2.0 [PDF].
 A third-party verifier can provide both benchmarking and verification services if they have the approved credentials, but they cannot be employees/staff of the building owner.

 Maryland BEPS requires covered buildings to meet annual performance standards based on their respective property type starting in 2030.

 The December 2023 draft regulations included both net direct emission and site energy use intensity (EUI) standards [PDF].
 The July 2024 updated draft, however, was published with only net direct emissions standards.
-That year, the legislature postponed the inclusion of site EUI standards [PDF] due to them being based on voluntary, unverified energy benchmarking data and the impact on projected statewide cost of compliance.
+That year, the legislature postponed the inclusion of site EUI standards [PDF] because they were based on voluntary, unverified energy benchmarking data and due to the impact on projected statewide cost of compliance.
 Additional work and engagement resulted in regulations being limited to direct emissions only.

 It is important to note that the current standards only apply to emissions associated with onsite fuel combustion, such as natural gas and fuel oil.
 Emissions associated with electricity consumption are not covered under these regulations, meaning that reductions in electricity usage do not assist buildings in meeting their respective targets.